heechul/memguard/README.md

 ## Install

+	- build
 	# make

+	- load the module
 	# insmod memguard.ko
-	    <-- Load the module by doing

 ## Usage
 Once the module is loaded, the thresholds can be set as follows: